BRAVE NEW WORLD ?

 By our lights, the utopians show equally poor taste.
 They don't ever grieve or treat each others' existence as special.
 They are conditioned to treat death as natural and even pleasant.
 As children, they are given sweets to eat when they go to watch the process of dying in hospital.
 Their greatest kick comes from taking a drug.
 Life on soma, together with early behavioural conditioning, leaves them oblivious to the true welfare of others.
 The utopians are blind to the tragedy of death; and to its pathos.

 Not really; or only on the most malaise-sodden conception of what it means to be human.
 Media stereotypes of today's crude psychopharmacy are not a reliable guide to the next few million years.
 It is sometimes supposed that all psychoactive drug-taking must inherently be egotistical.
-This egotism is exemplified in the contemporary world by the effects of power-drugs such as cocaine and the amphetamines, or by the warm cocoon of emotional self-sufficiency afforded by opium and its more potent analogues and derivatives.
+This egotism is exemplified in the contemporary world by the effects of power-drugs such as cocaine and the amphetamines, or by the warm cocoon of emotional self-sufficiency acutely afforded by opium and its more potent analogues and derivatives.
 Yet drugs - not least the empathogens such as Ecstasy - and genetic engineering can in principle be customised to let us be nicer; to reinforce our idealised codes of conduct.
-The complex role of the "civilising neurotransmitter" serotonin, and its multiple receptor sub-types, is hugely instructive - if still poorly understood.
-If we genetically re-regulate its receptors, we can make ourselves kinder as well as happier.
+The complex pro-social role of oxytocin, the “trust hormone”, the "civilising neurotransmitter" serotonin and its multiple receptor sub-types, is hugely instructive - if still poorly understood.
+If we genetically re-regulate their function, we can make ourselves kinder as well as happier.

 The crucial point is that, potentially, long-acting designer-drugs needn't supplant our moral codes, but chemically predispose us to act them out in the very way we would wish.
 Biotechnology allows us to conquer what classical antiquity called akrasia [literally, "bad mixture"].
 This was a Greek term for the character flaw of weakness of the will where an agent is unable to perform an action that s/he knows to be right.
 Tomorrow's "personality pills" permit us to become the kind of people we'd most like to be - to fulfil our second-order desires.
 Such self-reinvention is an option that our genetic constitution today frequently precludes.
 Altruism and self-sacrifice for the benefit of anonymous strangers - including starving Third World orphans whom we acknowledge need resources desperately more than we do - is extraordinarily hard to practise consistently.
 Sometimes it's impossible, even for the most benevolent-minded of the affluent planetary elite.
 Self-referential altruism is easier; but it's also different - narrow and small-scale.
 Unfortunately, the true altruists among our (non-)ancestors got eaten or outbred.
 Their genes perished with them.